Caoimhin89/vf-project/README.md

     * and also reported here:
         * [GitHub Issue Report](https://github.com/aws/aws-sdk-js/issues/3557)

     * In short, when I called createInstance() via the aws-sdk for nodeJS from the Lambda function, it returned a successful response, but actually failed to create the instance.
-So this turned out to be the first serious obstacle I needed to overcome to accomplish my goal.
+So this turned out to be the first serious obstacle it will be necessary to overcome in order to achieve the objective.

     ### Day 2
     * Step 1: Added jestJS for unit tests